A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Introduction

+Recently, \cite{demers2018dynamic} investigated, primarily through numerical simulations and analysis of the basic reproduction number, the potential effects of behavioural changes during the early phase of a mosquito-borne outbreak, including limiting cases of very small or very large behavioural switching rates.
+The authors showed numerically that incorporating behavioural changes can lead to a lower $R_0$ compared with a model with static behaviour.
+Building on this framework, subsequent studies \citep{cruz2021,roosa2022} have proposed models of increasing complexity to explore more elaborate scenarios involving behavioural adaptation.
+However, most of these contributions rely predominantly on numerical simulations and provide limited analytical insight into the impact of (possibly information-induced) protective behaviour on epidemic spread, beyond considerations based on the basic reproduction number.

-Let us mention that the idea of information dependent switching of behaviour in vector-host model has been also considered in \cite{misra2013mathematical} and, more recently in \cite{hu2023stability}.
-In these two papers, the authors propose models in which only the host susceptible subpopulation (i.e. the part of the population whose individuals can acquire the infection) is split in protected (with perfect protection) and non-protected individuals; individuals change behavior according to some exponentially waning information on the present or past-prevalence.
-By taking into account the demography of the host population (hence looking at an endemic scenario for the examined disease), they showed that an endemic equilibrium exists whenever $R_0>1$ and, under suitable conditions, it might become unstable via a Hopf, implying the existence of possible periodic solutions.
-Note that the emergence of possible oscillatory (or even more complex) dynamics in epidemic models with information induced behavioural changes has been intensively discussed in the literature; see for instance \cite{dOnofrioManfredi2009, d2022behavioral, manfredi2013book, poletti2009spontaneous, zhang2023renewal}.
+The idea of information-dependent behavioural switching in vector--host models has also been explored in~\cite{misra2013mathematical} and, more recently, in~\cite{hu2023stability}, where it is assumed that only the susceptible host subpopulation is divided into protected (with perfect protection) and unprotected individuals, with behavioural changes driven by exponentially waning information on infection prevalence.
+Incorporating host demography and thus focusing on an endemic setting, the authors showed that an endemic equilibrium exists whenever $R_0>1$ and may become unstable via a Hopf bifurcation under suitable conditions, leading to the emergence of periodic solutions.
+The possibility of oscillatory, or even more complex, dynamics in epidemic models with information-induced behavioural responses has been widely discussed in the literature; see, for instance,~\cite{dOnofrioManfredi2009, d2022behavioral, manfredi2013book, poletti2009spontaneous, zhang2023renewal}.